 In addition, as we mentioned above, the WHO is still determining the extent to which COVID-19 can survive on surfaces.
 However, as a precaution until more is known, the CDC advises employers to clean AND disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
 The Environmental Protection Agency (EPA) has provided a list of disinfecting products that the agency has approved for use against SARS-CoV-2, or the coronavirus that causes COVID-19.

-When it comes to housekeeping and disinfection, automating inspections and audits using safety management software can help EHS managers and leadership to easily confirm whether these crucial sanitation practices are occurring as needed, and whether these practices are effective in reducing infection.
+When it comes to housekeeping and disinfection, automating inspections and audits using safety software can help EHS managers and leadership to easily confirm whether these crucial sanitation practices are occurring as needed, and whether these practices are effective in reducing infection.